 - Reminding family, friends and houseguests to be sure to keep their own medicine away from children and out of reach.
 This includes babysitters and visitors, who may have purses, bags, or coats with medicines in them.

 When in Doubt, Speak to a Professional

-Be sure to ask the pediatrician or pharmacist about giving the correct dose of medicine for your child.
-If for any reason, you think you may have a situation in which your child has gotten too much medication, always call Poison Control at (800) 222-1222.
+Be sure to ask the doctor or pharmacist about giving the correct dose of medicine for your child.
+If for any reason, you think you may have a situation in which your child has gotten too much medication, always call 13 11 26 (Australia) and 0800 POISON [0800 764 766] (New Zealand).
 Even if you’re not sure, experts are standing by 24 hours a day, 7 days a week and are always willing to talk you through a question, issue, or problem.

 Michael Zielinski, PharmD, RPh, is a Senior Manager in Global Medical Affairs at Pfizer.

 Paul Butkerait, BS Pharm, PhD, is the Associate Director in Medical Affairs in Pain & Respiratory Consumer Healthcare at Pfizer.

 - 1. Australian Institute of Health and Welfare.
 Accessed 13/2/2017.